Koa28062004/YouThexchange-Project/README.md

 ## Introduction

 This project is a web application developed using React, a popular JavaScript library for building user interfaces and ExpressJS to build the backend for the web.
-The application is designed to briefly describe the purpose or goal of your project.
+The application is designed to describe the purpose or goal of your project briefly.

 ## Getting Started